benfoxall/sw-php/deck-draft.md

 ---

 # Pusher

-#### We make it easy to add realtime features to your sites and applications
+## We make it easy to add realtime functionality to your sites/apps

+### ex.
+Connecting small buttons to slide decks

 ---